Nearby-Galaxies-Lab/-Ben-CMZ-and-NGC253-Notebooks-and-papers/README.md

-The reprojection notebooks should be used before the complete notebooks if everything is to run smoothly
+The reprojection notebooks should be used before the complete notebooks if everything is to run smoothly.

+If you want to repurpose them for different regions, just change the sky coordinates for the starting and stopping position to the region you wish to observe.
+The CMZ reprojection uses Glong and Glat by default, while NGC253 uses RA and DEC

 Here is a link to my overleaf paper: